-The pursuer deals with a blocking moving in much the same way.
-Without loss of generality, suppose that $\cP$ is blocked to the right, see Figure \ref{fig:blockpocket}.
+The pursuer deals with a blocking move in much the same way.
+Without loss of generality, suppose that $\cP$ is blocked to the left, see Figure \ref{fig:blockpocket}.
 She moves to the blocking point $Z$ and then draws a new search path from $Z$.
 She then enters a modified search strategy, keeping track of both the old rook frame and her current search frame.
-During the search, if $\cE$ steps to the right of $\cP$ with respect to the old rook frame, then $\cP$ immediately re-enters rook mode with a leftward offset (making $\sqrt{3}/{2}$ vertical process).
-Otherwise, $\cP$ establishes rook mode with respect to a new frame of reference, and the evader region has been reduced.
+During the search, if $\cE$ steps to the right of $\cP$ with respect to the old rook frame, then $\cP$ immediately re-enters Rook Mode with a leftward offset (making $\sqrt{3}/{2}$ vertical process).
+Otherwise, $\cP$ establishes Rook Mode with respect to a new frame of reference, and the evader region has been reduced.

 During this pursuit, $\cP$ never visits the same point twice.
-She mades methodical progress in each rook phase.
-Every time that the evader hides, the pursuer eventually enters another rook phase, and she can only block or hide $n(Q_{\cE})$ times.
+She makes methodical progress in each rook phase.
+Every time that the evader hides, the pursuer eventually enters another rook phase, and the evader can only block or hide $n(Q_{\cE})$ times.
 Therefore the capture time is $O(\Area(Q_{\cE})+ n(Q_{\cE}))$. \end{proof}

-When evader territory an a upper (lower) chute, then he can make an escape move, using the lower (upper) chain to obstruct $\cE$, see Figure \ref{fig:scallopUpperRecovery}.
+When the evader territory is an an upper (lower) chute, then $\cE$ can make an escape move, using the lower (upper) chain to obstruct $\cP$, see Figure \ref{fig:scallopUpperRecovery}.
 As in the monotone case, this is the only evader gambit in an upper (lower) chute that involves the lower (upper) boundary.

 \begin{lemma} Suppose that $\cP$ and $\cE$ are in upper chute position.
-Using the upper rook strategy, $\cP$ will either capture $\cE$, or make progress on her search path. \end{lemma}
+Using the upper rook's strategy, $\cP$ will either capture $\cE$, or make progress on her search path. \end{lemma}